Artificial heart valve: Functional requirements of artificial heart valves

+The performance of an artificial heart valve can be tested in vitro before clinical use by means of a pulse duplicator.

 Artificial heart valve repair

 Artificial heart valves are expected to last from 10 to 30 years.

 The most common problems with artificial heart valves are various forms of degeneration, including gross billowing of leaflets, ischemic mitral valve pathology, and minor chordal lengthening.
 The repairing process of the artificial heart valve regurgitation and stenosis usually requires an open-heart surgery, and a repair or partial replacement of regurgitant valves is usually preferred.

 Researchers are investigating catheter-based surgery that allows repair of an artificial heart valve without large incisions.

+Researchers are investigating Interchangeable Prosthetic Heart Valve that allows redo and fast-track repair of an artificial heart valve.